 Chimpanzees Chilling in the Trees

 Despite not being able to keep up with the chimpanzees who had come down from the trees, we were fortunate to find a few more chimps hanging out in a different set of trees not far away.

 We waited for the chimps to descend for about an hour and then a heavy rain started to pour down.
 The chimps looked equally unhappy to be wet!
 Once again, we have a lot in common with our closest relatives.

-Our Chimp Habituation Day Distilled Down to 3 Minutes
+Our Full Day Chimp Habituation Trek Distilled Down to 3 Minutes

 A picture may tell 1000 words, but a video can be even more powerful.
-Check out my video highlights of our day tracking chimpanzees in Uganda's Kibale Forest to immerse yourself in the experience.
+Check out my video highlights of our day of chimpanzee trekking in Uganda's Kibale Forest Park to immerse yourself in the experience.

-Overall, it was a great day out.
-We'd recommend tracking chimpanzees in Uganda if you are in good physical shape.
+Overall, this unique Uganda wildlife encounter was a great day out.
+We'd recommend chimpanzee trekking in Uganda if you are in good physical shape.
 It is indeed a once-in-a-lifetime experience.